A call to recast the British- Irish relationship without always angling for Irish unity

-The free thinking nationalist Jarlath Kearney has been doing some interesting break-out thinking.
+The independent minded nationalist Jarlath Kearney has been doing some interesting break-out thinking.
 Couched in strategic language to distance his message from the old zero sum debate, he laments the cooling of the British -Irish relationship whose revival he sees as the only way to advance politics in the North.
 For Kearney, that relationship has to mean much more than closer diplomatic relations.

 The primordial Ireland-UK challenge is straightforward: there is an absolute, overriding requirement to rediscover and replenish a deep-seated, philosophical, bilateral commitment towards the institutional partnership of London and Dublin.
 It’s not simply about addressing bland indifference in London, or flawed political capacity in Northern Ireland, or skewed perceptions of Dublin as being too Europhile